HienaDev/Dungeons-and-Goblins-Combat-System---Final-Project-IC/README.md

 - Added function to print turn order on screen;
 - Added the game's UI;
 - Added function to choose the action of each character;
-- Added "YOU WIN/YOU LOSE" text;
+- Added whoWon function;
-- Added new characters ( Goblin Shaman, Goblin, Rogue);
+- Added new characters (Goblin Shaman, Goblin, Rogue);
 - Added colors to the printed text;
 - Added timer inbetween actions;
 - Added most of the commentary;